thepatman/arduino-api/plotly_yun/README.md

 Console.print(char(31)); // indicates the end of the message
 ```

-On the Linino, it's abstracted to:

-One of these subscribers is a socket to plotly's streaming servers, at `stream.plot.ly`:
+One of these subscribers is a socket to plotly's streaming servers, at `stream.plot.ly`.
+On the Linino side, the YunMessenger abstracts handling this communication to something like:

 ```python
 from YunMessenger import Console